Hunting notices and updates

 As of 2021, any person who wants to provide black bear hunting services (such as guiding or baiting) to resident hunters in a Bear Management Area (BMA) must possess a licence to provide black bear hunting services which allows them to provide services within that BMA.

 There can only be one licence holder per BMA.
-Contact your local MNRF District office for more information.
+Contact your local NDMNRF District office for more information.